GEAR - Get Excited About Robotics

 troubleshooting their wheeled LEGO robots.
 These robots then compete autonomously

-in two-minute matches on a 4-by-8-foot game field.
+in two-minute matches on a 4-by-4-foot game field.

 Information

-We are back to offering in-person competition events but will keep the remote format for teams who do not want to travel or have conflicts during the competition weekends.
+We offering in-person and remote competition events to cater to both, teams who want to participate in an exciting competition event held on a Saturday together with many other teams and teams who do not want to travel or have conflicts during the competition weekends.
+A school/robotics program may participate in both formats but a single student may only compete in one of the competitions (in-person or remote).
 Schools/robotics programs may participate with a maximum of 8 teams per age group (elementary school division: K-5th grade, middle school division: 6th-8th grade).
+A team consists of at least 3 students.
+While there is no upper limit in team members, a team size of 3-5 students is recommended.

 - The highest score from trial run (video submission or event participation) will count towards the total score recorded at game day